apache/ozone-site/CONTRIBUTING.md

 - **To update all packages to their latest versions allowed by package.json**: `pnpm update`

     - This will update *package.json* to match the exact versions that were installed, but this is for reference only.
 Exact version information still comes from *pnpm-lock.yaml*
-      - The version specifiers like `^` and `~` will not be modified, and the new version will be the latest that still complies with the existing version specifiers.
+      - Version specifiers like `^` and `~` will not be modified, and the new version will be the latest that still complies with the existing version specifiers.

     - This will update *pnpm-lock.yaml* to reflect the exact versions of all top level and transitive dependencies installed.